 (The park may be closed during special events or during severe weather.)

 Two gravel parking lots are available at Lake Benson Park.

 Limited parking is available along the park’s entrance drive.

 Pets are welcome but must be leashed.
 Please clean up after your pet.

-Free guided group tours are available.
-Contact Katie Spencer at email@example.com to schedule a tour for your group.
+Free guided group tours are available upon request.
+Contact Katie Lockhart at firstname.lastname@example.org to schedule a tour for your group.

 Subscribe to the eClub and receive monthly emails about upcoming events